 A perfect little red heart, the strawberry is an edible Valentine!
 Touted as an aphrodisiac fruit since the times of ancient Rome, the strawberry was a symbol of Venus.
 In the French countryside, there was once a tradition of serving newlyweds cold strawberry soup to help promote the aphrodisiac of honeymoon romance.

-The perfect shape and size for dipping in chocolate, strawberries can be used this way as a simple tool of seduction.
-Try taking a premium chocolate and melt it gently to a delicious, sweet cream.
+Because they are the perfect shape and size for dipping in chocolate, strawberries can be used as a simple tool of seduction.
+Try taking a premium chocolate and melting it gently to a delicious, sweet cream.
 Strawberry shortcake offers a more complex treat using this aphrodisiac fruit.
 Serve with ample whipped cream behind a locked bedroom door.

 We hope you enjoyed a bit of our jesting, and will leave you all with one of our favorite quotes that’s appropriate today and everyday.